aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/validate-al2-cis-ami/index.en.md

 #### CIS Scan Results and Exceptions for failed controls

+The controls that did not pass, along with the rationale and potential remediations, are specified below.
+To satisfy security and compliance prerequisites, customers can remediate failed controls by adhering to the guidance in the [CIS benchmark for Amazon Linux 2](https://www.cisecurity.org/benchmark/amazon_linux) documentation.
+After remediating controls, it is advised that applications deployed on Amazon EKS are evaluated to confirm functionality.

 | CIS ID |   CIS Description  | Reason | *Recommendations
 | --- | --- | --- | --- |